openshift/enhancements/enhancements/microshift/microshift-updateability-ostree.md

 but, if previous deployment was healthy, after backing up its data.

-To provide ability to rollback and restore MicroShift data, backup for each ostree deployment will be kept.
+To provide ability to rollback and restore MicroShift data, backup for each ostree deployment will be kept on the device.

 Backups will be identified by deployment ID and boot ID.
 Only one backup for specific deployment will be kept - backups related to older boots will be removed